Genthus/HRDiscBot/README.md

 This is a personal project, the original intent was to adapt Ultimate Werewolf (Bezier Games, 2008) so that it could be played over discord, however I also wanted to make The Resistance: Avalon (Indie Boards & Cards, 2012), so I ended up making a debatably new game that incorporates my favorite elements of both games.

-The game is played over Discord, you could make the bot and add it to your server but I would recommend to create a new server and add it to that one instead, just in case.
+The bot is now being hosted so you can click the link below to invite it into your server, though i recommend creating a completely new server just in case.

 ### Current functionality